Forest Fires

 1. Every Forest is Different

-Some forests, like the naturally dense lodgepole forests in the Rocky Mountains and Yellowstone National Park (as shown in the photo above), have long fire return intervals and are naturally filled with a significant amount of woody material.
+Some forests, like the lodgepole forests in the Rocky Mountains and Yellowstone National Park (as shown in the photo at the top of this page) have long fire return intervals, are naturally dense, and are filled with a significant amount of woody material.

-In contrast, dry ponderosa forests in the Southwest and mixed-conifer forests in the western Sierra Nevada have frequent, mixed-severity wildfires that burn with a combination of high-severity (most trees are killed) and low-severity fire (most trees are only scorched).
-Past fire suppression may have caused some of these forests to miss several fire cycles, contributing to the build up of vegetation (see #4 below).
+In contrast, dry ponderosa forests in the Southwest and mixed-conifer forests in the western Sierra Nevada have frequent, mixed-severity wildfires that burn with a mixture of high-severity (most trees are killed) and low-severity (most trees are only scorched).
+Past fire suppression has caused many of these forest to miss several fire cycles, leading to the build up of vegetation in some locations (see #4 below).

 Forests above 7,000 feet are sparse, having fire return intervals on the order of centuries.
 Other forests, like those in the Pacific Northwest, are so moist that huge trees and dense understories of ferns and shrubs are the norm (prior to industrial logging).